philiphan0109/factr2_next/README.md

 tau_fb      = clip(tau_fb, -max_torque, max_torque)
 ```

-The gates matter.
-Feedback only turns on when NEXT reports contact, recent torque/contact messages are still fresh, and the ramp filter has moved the gate toward one.
-This avoids instantly applying stale or discontinuous feedback.
+For a safer and more robust user experience, this optional implementation applies contact with a ramp filter.
+Feedback is enabled only when NEXT detects contact.
+This prevents stale estimates or discontinuous torque commands from being applied abruptly.
+These gating and filtering safeguards are implementation features of the optional demo and were not used in the experiments reported in the FACTR2 paper.

 Enable the demo in `src/teacher_arm/teacher_arm/configs/piper_gellos.yaml`: